Ben Nelson

 Nelson was an insurance executive before he entered politics.
 His first run for office was in 1990, when he narrowly defeated incumbent Republican governor Kay Orr.
 He was reelected by a landslide in 1994.
 He ran for an open U.S. Senate seat in 1996, losing in an upset to Republican Chuck Hagel.
 He was elected to Nebraska's other Senate seat in 2000, and reelected in 2006.
 He did not run for a third term in 2012, and was succeeded by Republican Deb Fischer.

-Nelson was the most conservative Democrat during his time in the Senate, frequently voting against his party.
+Nelson was the most conservative Democrat during his time in the U.S. Senate, frequently voting against his party.

 Early life, education, and early career

 Earl Benjamin Nelson was born on May 17, 1941, in McCook, in southwestern Nebraska.
 He is the only child of Birdella and Benjamin Earl Nelson.
 He is an Eagle Scout.

-He earned a Bachelor of Arts in 1963, a Master's degree in 1965, and a Juris Doctor in 1970 — all from the University of Nebraska–Lincoln.
+He earned a Bachelor of Arts in 1963, a Master's degree in 1965, and a Juris Doctor in 1970—all from the University of Nebraska–Lincoln.

 After graduating from law school, Nelson landed a job as assistant general counsel for Central National Insurance Group of Omaha.
 After several years in the business, in 1975 the governor appointed him state insurance director.
 After the administration changed, he returned to work for Central National Insurance as an executive vice president and eventually president.